renspringlea/ryba.ren/_posts/2026-05-24-cosmic-joke.md

 ---
 layout: post
-title: "The cosmic joke: Depression in an absurd universe"
+title: "* The cosmic joke: Depression in an absurd universe"
-tags: religion mental-health effective-altruism social-challenges philosophy
+tags: religion mental-health effective-altruism social-challenges philosophy my-favorites
 ---

 > Dr. Heuschrecke: Please have a chair, Mr. Sneak.
 No, not the couch, please.
 I am not a psychiatrist.